 Since 2004, rotavirus, although not specifically listed, has been a notifiable disease in Ireland under the Acute Infectious Gastroenteritis (AIG) disease category.
 Prior to 2004, rotavirus caress were notified in the former notification category of "Gastroenteritis in children under two years".
 In April 2008 the case definition of AIG was amended specifying definitions for both rotavirus and the newly notifiable Clostridium difficile associated disease.
-On 4th May 2008 these amended definitions formally replaced the previous AIG case classification.
-Rotavirus became notifiable as a disease in its own right under the Infectious Diseases (Amendment) Regulations 2011 (S.I.
-No. 452 of 2011).
+On 4th May 2008, these amended definitions formally replaced the previous

-Figure 1: Rotavirus 2012 CIR compared to 2004-2011 mean CIR by HSE area (CIDR).
+Figure 1: Rotavirus 2013 CIR compared to 2004-2012 mean CIR by HSE area (CIDR).